VitalyMakarkin/daily-news/README.md

 - using Clean Architecture and Dependency Injection design pattern
 - using app navigation with Single Activity architecture
-- using network with REST architecture (with cache)
+- using network with cache
 - using device database

 ## Requirements

 Use tools:

-- [Dagger] - dependency injection
+- [Hilt] - dependency injection
 - [Retrofit] - network
 - [Room] - device database
 - [Cicerone] - navigation
+- [Timber] - logging

 Use web api: